 David Villaseñor is a non-profit finance professional with more than 30 years’ experience in management accounting, financial reporting, and business management with proven skills in financial analysis, team leadership and project management.
 As the Chief Financial Officer for New Life Center, David advances the mission of the organization through strong internal controls, sound financial policies that promote sustainability, minimize risk, and maintain regulatory compliance.
 David understands that fiscal budgeting, accurate financial reporting, and efficient accounting procedures inform leaders and program staff to make good decisions.
 David is proud of his ability to work cooperatively and collegiately with program and management staff to achieve the goals of objectives of the organization while maintaining strong internal controls and compliance.
 Since 2004, he has chosen to work for non-profit organizations whose missions transform lives and change society.

-Angela Rose is the Training and Capacity Building Manager for New Life Center.
+Angela Rose is the Training Director for New Life Center.
 Angela has worked in the field of victim services for over 20 years, previously serving as the Manager of a Victim Services Division for a municipal Prosecutor’s Office, overseeing victim advocacy services for approximately 4,000 victims annually.
-Angela has also worked in numerous human services capacities, including as domestic violence advocate, transitional housing case manager director, and mobile crisis response.
-Angela has served on the Board of the Arizona Coalition for Victim Services and trains Advocates and criminal justice professionals throughout the state of Arizona on topics related to advocacy and victimization.
+Angela has also worked in numerous human services capacities, including as a domestic violence advocate, transitional housing case manager director, and mobile crisis response.
+Angela has served on the Executive Board of the Arizona Coalition for Victim Services and trains Advocates and criminal justice professionals throughout the state of Arizona on topics related to advocacy and victimization.

 Amy Scanlon is currently the Outreach Director at New Life Center.
 Amy earned a master’s degree in Counseling Psychology from City University in Bellevue, Washington.
 She has been working in the field of child abuse and family violence since 1998.
 Her career started as an Investigator for Child Protective Services.
 Amy held a specialized caseload of child fatalities, sexual abuse, and felony physical abuse of children.
 In 2007 she became the Program Coordinator at a hospital-based Child’s Advocacy Center.
 Amy was instrumental in implementing a hospital-wide abusive head trauma prevention program and educated the community and professional partners on topics related to child abuse.
 She has served on multiple taskforces to include child fatality reviews, abusive head trauma, commercial exploitation of children, child abduction response teams, and drug endangered children.
 She holds a position as an Executive Board Member with the Children’s Advocacy Centers of Washington.